aioli-framework/aioli-guestbook-example/README.md

 Examples
 ---

-Check out the [example directory](/examples) to see how this example can be imported into an Aioli Application.
+Check out the [guesthouse app example](/example) to see how the aioli-guestbook-example Package can be imported into an Aioli Application.

 Author